konveyor/enhancements/enhancements/multiple-provider/README.md

 Tasks will be run in order of:
 - priority
-- id
+- id (order created)

+##### Priority Escalation #####
 Task dependencies will be escalated as needed to prevent priority inversion.
-When (dep) tasks are already scheduled (Pending), the pod will be recreated referencing the updated priority class.

-When the nodes are saturated and task pods are phase=Pending, the task manager may reschedule (delete) task  with lower priority in an effort for higher priority pods to be run by the node scheduler.
-PriorityClass preemption should handle this.
+Tasks in need of escalation with pods in with phase=Pending will be recreated.
+Running tasks are not affected.

+##### Task Preemption #####

+On resource saturated clusters, Running pods associated with lower priority tasks can prevent higher priority pods from running.
+When this is detected, pods _may_ be preempted by the task manager.
+When a task is preempted, it's associated (running) pod is deleted and rescheduled after a short delay.
+This is attempt to free up a node to run higher priority tasks.
+The preemption algorithm goals is priority order.

+1. Prevent thrashing.
+2. Minimize delay of higher priority tasks blocked by lower priority tasks.
+3. Maximized throughput.

+Rules:

+The `preemptable` task must be:
+ - state=Running.
+ - lower priority.

+A task determined to be `blocked` and trigger preemption must be:
+ - higher priority
+ - pod blocked by quota or in phase=pending for a defined period (default 1 minute).

+Preempt order:
+ - priority (lowest).
+ - age (oldest).

+Preempt rate: 10% per second.

+A preempted task is delayed for a defined period (default 1 minute) to prevent thrashing.

+A bit of effort has gone into tuning this algorithm and is still in progress.
+They are likely to be adjusted.

+The preemption feature is configurable through hub environment variables.
+- TASK_PREEMPT_ENABLED - (bool) preempt enabled.
+- TASK_PREEMPT_DELAYED - (seconds) duration a task must be blocked before triggering preemption.
+- TASK_PREEMPT_POSTPONED - (seconds) delay before a preempted task is ready to be rescheduled.
+- TASK_PREEMPT_RATE - (percent/second) percent of eligible tasks preempted per second.

+These settings should be exposed through the Tackle CR.

 Addon (adaptor)
 ---